Free Consultation: (800) 529-8825Tap to Call This Lawyer

 Legal Answers

-If still nothing is done and the racial comments continue after you have informed your employer, it means your employer may be failing to meet its duty and there may be a potential recourse.
-I suggest you consult an employment law attorney who will further examine your situation and explain your options.
-Most employment law attorneys in California offer free-of-charge initial consultations and thereafter may take your case on a contingency basis, meaning you do not have to pay attorney’s fees unless and until there is a positive outcome for you. ...
-Read More
+- A: It is unlawful to work off the clock and not get compensated for the hours worked in CA. I suggest you consult an employment law attorney who will further examine your situation and explain your options.
+Most employment law attorneys in California offer free-of-charge initial consultations and thereafter may take your case on a contingency basis, meaning you do not have to pay attorney’s fees unless and until there is a positive outcome for you.
+They may also advance either all or partial costs of litigation.

 Social Media